Signup, Reconnect, Catch Up!

 Tyler works as the Manager of Public Funding at Larkin Street Youth Services, helping serve the homeless youth population in San Francisco.
 As a fellow of the Everett Program, Tyler taught the digital mapping tech lab and lead a mapping project with young adults in South Africa around the impacts of mining on their communities.
 His areas of interests are international development, education, housing, and soccer.
 He’s ecstatic to continue working with Everett by building capacity within the amazing network and supporting current fellows.

-Andrew works at Tesla as a software engineering manager on the Energy Digital Products team.
-As a fellow of Everett Program (back when it was GIIP!), Andrew taught the Technology Essentials and Intro to Web Development lab, as well as ran a tech camp for members of the Homeless Garden Project.
-On the side he plays in a rock band in San Francisco and is very passionate about renewable energy.
+Andrew is currently on sabbatical after 5 years with Tesla as a senior engineering manager supporting the global delivery and installation of solar and battery systems.
+As a fellow of Everett Program (back when it was GIIP!), Andrew taught the Technolo- gy Essentials and Intro to Web Development lab, as well as ran a tech camp for members of the Homeless Garden Project.
+On the side he plays in a rock band in San Francisco and is very passionate about renewable energy and cooking.

 Huckleberry leverages his status as a non-human animal to devote his 40 hours per week to developing the network for Everett and GIIP Alumni.
 Huckleberry spends most of his time in a mailbox and is deathly affraid of cats, loud noises and other potential threats in addition to a number of abstract, intangible concepts.
 Huck spreads the message and esprit de corps of GIIP and Everett through kisses and adorable stares.